goparklubanic/larafrankdocker/README.md

 Frankenphp host everything in app/public folder.
 So, maka app as laravel project name.
 Use :

+`composer create-project laravel/laravel app`

+or

-`composer create-project laravel/laravel app` or `composer create-project --prefer-dist laravel/laravel:^10` for specific laravel version, in this case is 10.
+`composer create-project --prefer-dist laravel/laravel:^10`

+for specific laravel version, in this case is 10.

 ## ADJUST .env FILE

 Make sure the value of DB_CONNECTION, DB_HOST, DB_DATABASE, DB_USERNAME, and DB_PASSWORD in the .inv file has the same value as it in docker-compose.yml file database environment.
-The DB_HOST sould refer to dataase service name in docker-compose.yml
+The DB_HOST sould refer to database service name in docker-compose.yml

 ## BUILD THE STACK